HuskHoard/HuskHoard/README.md

 sudo setcap cap_sys_admin,cap_dac_read_search+ep target/release/huskhoard
 ```

 #### 4. Configure Your "Test Environment"
+the test environment is a rapid archive version of a production environment.
+Only to demonstrate the opperation.
+Look at the production section of the docs or this [post](https://huskhoard.comom/blog-post-config.html) for additional configurations.
 Set up a safe testing area right inside the project folder.
 We will create a `hot_tier` directory (on your SSD) and a 100MB file to act as your physical "Tape Volume".

 ```bash
 # Ensure you are still in the 'huskhoard' project directory